On the Direct Construction of MDS and Near-MDS Matrices

 The goal of lightweight cryptography is to design ciphers that require minimal hardware resources, consume low energy, exhibit low latency, and optimize their combinations.
 One proposed method for reducing chip area is the use of recursive MDS (NMDS) matrices.

-\begin{definition} Let $q$ be a positive integer.
-A matrix $B$ is said to be recursive MDS (NMDS) or $q$-MDS ($q$-NMDS) if the matrix $A=B^q$ is MDS (NMDS).
-If $B$ is $q$-MDS ($q$-NMDS) then we say $B$ yields an MDS (NMDS) matrix. \end{definition}
+\begin{definition} Let $s$ be a positive integer.
+We say that a matrix $B$ is recursive MDS (NMDS) or $s$-MDS ($s$-NMDS) if the matrix $A=B^s$ is MDS (NMDS).
+If $B$ is $s$-MDS ($s$-NMDS), then we say that $B$ yields an MDS (NMDS) matrix. \end{definition}